NotTimTam/dendgeon/README.md

 #### Noteable Small Features

--   Raycasting.
+-   Raycasting/tracing.
--   A fully posable camera with smart rendering. (only what is on-screen, is rendered)
+-   A fully posable camera with smart rendering. (only renders what is on-screen)
--   Fully customizable item system.
+-   Fully customizable item/loot system.
 -   Fully customizable entity system.

 ### Roadmap of Potential Features